Lewis (Year 4)

 P.E.

-P.E lessons will take place on Tuesdays and Thursdays.
-On Tuesdays, children will be visiting the Olympiad Leisure Centre for swimming lessons, while on Thursdays, children will be focusing on rounders.
+P.E lessons will take place on Mondays and Tuesdays.
+On Mondays, children will be developing football skills with our sports coach, whilst on Tuesdays, children will be visiting the Olympiad Leisure Centre for swimming lessons.

 Please make sure children come to school in the correct P.E uniform as detailed below.